Documentation – Beta v23.1

 from the standard MTF plot because the y-axis is logarithmic.

-Edge voltage unnormalized — used as input for the NEQ calculation.
+Edge voltage unnormalized — used in the NEQ calculation.

 Interesting to compare peak-to-peak amplitudes of the different channels.